KubaP/glsl-lsp/docs/spec.md

 0-9 // digits
 _   // underscore
 ```
 An identifier cannot start with a digit.
 Identifiers starting with the `gl_` prefix are reserved for OpenGL.
-Identifiers also cannot be any of the keywords, reserved keywords, or built-in type identifiers.
+Identifiers also cannot be any of the keywords, reserved keywords.

 # Literals
 These are the allowed literals: